 Unfortunately, there is no genie to fulfill your wishes on command.
 The sooner you accept this, the better for your organization and the faster your transformation can progress.
 When implementing field service management software, you may have lots of ideas and requirements, but it’s important to remember that lowering the bar does not necessarily mean settling for second best.
 You need to discuss the potential and the possibilities of the features available in order to identify how you can use them in your business.
 Compromises are not only required, they are also good for you, especially if the result is a solution that is highly accessible, even if it is based on a concept slightly different from the original.
 Remember that no system starts out as the perfect fit for you, so allowing a little flexibility will save you a lot of time and money in the personalization stakes.

 The core of your business lies in performance analysis and the number and type of data elements derived daily from the complexity of your orders and tasks.
 Do not let your data go to waste.
 Check what opportunities your field service management system could offer, and select the right reporting tools to increase your performance and identify recurring problems.

 9. Lack of preparation

 If your plans regarding new field service management strategies are not communicated effectively, you might have problems from the very start as you try to convince employees about the wisdom of your changes.
 Make sure that you will have enough time to train your employees and gather their feedback before the final launch.
-The best way is to nominate a few employees to become “expert” users of your field service management system and, at the same time, will assist your current and future employees with their queries.
-In the other words, train the trainer.
+The best way is to nominate a few employees to become “expert users" of your field service management system and, at the same time, will assist your current and future employees with their queries.
+In other words, train the trainer.

 10. Failing to play the long game

 FSM software is a great tool that gives you an opportunity to increase your profits, gain comprehensive control and win the trust of your customers by taking care of them on every step of their journey with you.
-Accept the challenges before you and avoid these field service management implementation mistakes, in order to lead your organization swiftly and painlessly through the transition process.
+Accept the challenges and avoid these field service management implementation mistakes, in order to lead your organization swiftly and painlessly through the transition process.